 The Umbrella lies 62 million light-years away, in the northern constellation of Coma Berenices.
 Its faint parasol is composed of a stellar stream, thought to be the remnants of a smaller galaxy being pulled apart by the large galaxy’s intense gravitational field.
 The Umbrella will eventually absorb this small galaxy completely.

-The merging of small galaxies into larger ones is common throughout the universe, but because the shredded galaxies are so faint it has been hard to extract details in three-dimensions about how such mergers proceed.
-Using the most powerful optical facilities in the world, the twin, 10-meter Keck Observatory and the 8-meter Subaru Telescope, near the summit of Mauna Kea, Foster and her collaborators have determined enough about the character of the merger to provide a detailed model of how and when it occurred.
+The merging of small galaxies into larger ones is common throughout the universe, but because the shredded galaxies are so faint it has been hard to extract details in three dimensions about how such mergers proceed.
+Using the most powerful optical facilities in the world, the twin, 10-meter Keck Observatory and the 8-meter (26-foot) Subaru Telescope, near the summit of Mauna Kea, Foster, and her collaborators have determined enough about the character of the merger to provide a detailed model of how and when it occurred.

 After taking panoramic images of the Umbrella with Suprime-Cam on Subaru, the scientists used the DEIMOS instrument, installed on the Keck II telescope, to map out the motions of the stream and hence determine how the galaxy is being shredded.